 Leasing rates go up in markets where the demand for commercial real estate is strong, but only to a certain point.
 Eventually, asking rents reach the limit where it makes better business sense to build new, more desirable properties than continue leasing older space.
 As the demand for older property begins to fade, old buildings eventually become obsolete.

 Before investing in a private equity real estate opportunity, investors should analyze the market in detail to learn if the demand for space is strong enough to attract new development to the market.
 If so, owners of older property run the very real risk of having to make significant capital improvements to remain competitive.

 While replacement costs vary by asset class and market, newer construction can offer tenants and investors better features at the same level of rent, with lower investment risk and potentially better returns.

 When used wisely, leverage can increase the potential returns on commercial real estate investments.
 This occurs when the cost of financing is lower than the unleveraged returns for the same investment property.

 All leverage comes with certain inherent risks, such as variable interest rate clauses or prepayment penalties.
 However, there are two potential leverage risks investors should be aware of when analyzing a private equity investment.

-The most obvious risk is using so much leverage that debt service and normal operating expenses leave a minimal amount of income left over should market conditions change.
+The most obvious risk is using so much leverage that debt service and normalleave a minimal amount of income left over should market conditions change.
 Over-leveraged investments could see negative cash flow if market rents decline, vacancies take longer to fill, or unanticipated cost of capital improvements.

 The second leverage risk relates to the part of the capital stack invested in.
 While investing in equity may be more attractive due to anticipated higher returns, those advantages may disappear when debt investors are paid off first if an over-leveraged property does not perform as expected.